The Portage Store Concession History

 The Back to Nature Movement

-For over 45 years from 1976 to 2022 Eric Miglin and his younger brother Sven and their extended family were the backbone of the Portage Store.
+For over 45 years, from 1976 to 2022, dedicated operators and their extended team were the backbone of the Portage Store.
 It all began in the fall of 1975 when the two brothers won the tendered contract to operate the Portage Store.
-Though their Algonquin experiences had been somewhat limited, being young, enthusiastic, and interested in a career change the two put together a business plan, raised the needed working capital funds and along with Sven’s wife Donna, jumped into their new adventure.
+Though their Algonquin experiences had been somewhat limited, being young, enthusiastic, and interested in a career change the two put together a business plan, raised the needed working capital funds and, jumped into their new adventure.
 In the meantime, the Ministry had decided to take out the existing grocery store and wanted an outfitting shop with a small retail area in its place.

 In the beginning the Outfitting Department would rent the odd individual tent or canoe pack along with the canoes, but that was it.
 In later years outfitting operations returned to the Annie Colson model of offering completely outfitted packages similar to that had been taking place at Algonquin Outfitters on Oxtongue Lake since 1961.
 This included canoes, all camping equipment, food, and camping supplies, right down to matches, soap, and toilet paper.